 Stores the current position of the selection region or cursor, as observed on the Timeline.
-The position of this region or cursor can then be recalled by using Region Restore (see below).
+The position of this region or cursor can then be recalled by using Retrieve Region (see below).
 Using this command again will overwrite the previously stored position information.

 Lock: Activating this menu item locks standard playback to the current position of the playback region (or to the current position of the Quick-Play region).
 This locked position is indicated by a red region in the Timeline instead of the normal gray region in the Timeline.
 The locked region is then always used when starting playback with a play button or with SPACE, instead of starting from the cursor or region position in the waveform.
 See Play Region Lock on the Timeline page for details.

 This menu item is only active when there is a playback region or Quick-Play region in the Timeline displaying in normal gray (unlocked) color.